This post contains affiliate links.

 Finally, we got to the question I know my parents will be wondering about if I’m lucky enough to snag one of the highly-coveted jobs in Antarctica.

 The remote and wild nature of the continent should not be underestimated, and Michael doesn’t sugarcoat it.
 “Antarctica is dangerous, that’s for sure.”

 He got survival and field training before his first trip to the continent to teach him how to travel in Antarctica and what to do if things go wrong.
 In a whiteout, getting lost and dying of exposure is possible even in the perceived safety of the stations.
 “Blizz lines” (ropes that connect each building) are in place for extra help in a storm and Michael keeps an eye on a certain set of rocks, which, he says, “if they suddenly become hard to see you’re probably 20 minutes away from significant wind event.”

 As with anywhere else, common sense and careful preparation prevail.
 “There are many things done in order to limit the risks in working in Antartica, and besides the occasional blow or 100 knots it’s like working back in the real world, just with really cool people and amazing sights.”

-This guide will put you on the right path to landing your dream job on the remote continent.
+This guide will definitely put you on the right path to landing your dream job on the remote continent.
 Just remember that patience is key and you may need to apply more than once, but don’t give up!